442nd Infantry Regiment (United States): Background

 In Hawaii, the military imposed martial law, complete with curfews and blackouts.
 As a large portion of the population was of Japanese ancestry (150,000 out of 400,000 people in 1937), internment was deemed not practical; it was strongly opposed by the island's business community, which was heavily dependent on the labor force of those of Japanese ancestry (this contrasts with the business communities on the mainland that competed with Japanese American businesses, and which exploited the opportunity to buy up Japanese American properties that had to be surrendered).
 It was accurately believed that an internment of Japanese Americans and Japanese immigrants in Hawaii would have had catastrophic results for the Hawaiian economy; intelligence reports at the time noted that "the Japanese, through a concentration of effort in select industries, had achieved essential roles in several key sectors of the economy in Hawaii."
 In addition, other reports indicated that those of Japanese descent in Hawaii "had access to virtually all jobs in the economy, including high-status, high-paying jobs (e.g., professional and managerial jobs)," suggesting that a mass internment of people of Japanese descent in Hawaii would have negatively impacted every sector of the Hawaiian economy.
 When the War Department called for the removal of all soldiers of Japanese ancestry from active service in early 1942, General Delos C. Emmons, commander of the U.S. Army in Hawaii, decided to discharge those in the Hawaii Territorial Guard, which was composed mainly of ROTC students from the University of Hawaii.
-However, he permitted the more than 1,300 Japanese-American soldiers of the 298th and 299th Infantry Regiment regiments of the Hawaii National Guard to remain in service.
+However, he permitted the more than 1,300 Japanese-American soldiers of the 298th and 299th Infantry Regiments of the Hawaii National Guard to remain in service.
 The discharged members of the Hawaii Territorial Guard petitioned General Emmons to allow them to assist in the war effort.
-The petition was granted and they formed a group called the Varsity Victory Volunteers, which performed various military construction jobs.
-General Emmons, worried about the loyalty of Japanese-American soldiers in the event of a Japanese invasion, recommended to the War Department that those in the 298th and 299th regiments be organized into a "Hawaiian Provisional Battalion" and sent to the mainland.
+The petition was granted and they formed a group called the Varsity Victory Volunteers (VVV), which performed various military construction jobs.
+General Emmons, worried about the loyalty of Japanese-American soldiers in the event of a Japanese invasion, recommended to the War Department that those in the 298th and 299th Regiments be organized into a "Hawaiian Provisional Battalion" and sent to the mainland.
 The move was authorized, and on 5 June 1942, the Hawaiian Provisional Battalion set sail for training.
-They landed at Oakland, California on 10 June 1942 and two days later were sent to Camp McCoy, Wisconsin.
-On 15 June 1942, the battalion was designated the 100th Infantry Battalion (Separate)—the "One Puka Puka".
+They landed at Oakland, California on 12 June 1942, where the battalion was designated the 100th Infantry Battalion (Separate) — the "One Puka Puka" — and sent to Camp McCoy, Wisconsin.